Regularly Scheduled Series (Grand Rounds)

 Activity Promotion

-Series activities are typically promoted by means of email, flyer, newsletter or web site.
-A promotional material template should be submitted with each annual CME credit application.
-Actual promotional materials must be submitted to Communications and Outreach, which has final approval on all templates for promotional materials.
+RSS activities are typically promoted by means of email, flyer, newsletter or web site.
+A promotional material template should be submitted with the initial CME credit application.
+The appropriate accreditation statement must appear on all activity materials including promotional materials.
+The CEPD has final approval on all templates for promotional materials.

 Speakers